NIH/NIDDK T32 DK007202

 Rohit Loomba, MD - UCSD

-Dr. Loomba's research focuses on all aspects of nonalcoholic fatty liver disease including aging, epidemiology, genetic and environmental predisposition, natural history, and treatment of nonalcoholic steatohepatitis (NASH).
+Dr. Rohit Loomba's research focuses on all aspects of nonalcoholic fatty liver disease including aging, epidemiology, genetic and environmental predisposition, natural history and treatment of nonalcoholic steatohepatitis (NASH).
 His research interests also include liver and aging epidemiology as well.
-Dr. Loomba's vision is to establish a comprehensive center of excellence in clinical research and epidemiology of liver disease at UCSD.
 He utilizes diverse epidemiologic and outcomes research methodologies to answer clinically relevant questions.
-The types of research conducted include patient-oriented clinical research based upon patients seen in the liver clinic, clinical trials, population-based cohort studies, twin studies with Dr. Daniel O'Connor, and clinical decision making by utilizing meta-analytic approaches.
-He continues to work in close collaboration with his colleagues at the NIH, where he received his clinical and research training in advanced hepatology.
-Dr. Loomba is conducting research on the epidemiology of viral hepatitis in relation with hepatocellular carcinoma.
-He has established collaborations with the epidemiology group at the National Taiwan University, Taipei, Taiwan where he works closely with his trainees and has several published and ongoing research projects with residents and fellows.
+Examples of the research conducted include patient-oriented clinical research based upon patients seen in the liver clinic, clinical trials, population-based cohort studies, twin studies and clinical decision making by utilizing meta- analytic approaches.
+Dr. Loomba is also conducting research on the epidemiology of viral hepatitis in relation with hepatocellular carcinoma.

 Ravinder Mittal, MD - UCSD